mozilla/addon-sdk/static-files/md/dev-guide/glossary.md

 __CommonJS__: A specification for a cross-platform JavaScript module system and standard library.
 [Web site](http://commonjs.org/).

-__Addon__: An XPInstall package (.XPI file) that adds functionality to a Mozilla application.
-It can include traditional addons such as AdBlock Plus, as well as extensions built with Jetpack.
-Extensions built with Jetpack, however, will eventually support install/upgrade without reboot, as well as a robust security model.
+__Add-on__: A software package that adds functionality to a Mozilla application, which can be built with either Mozilla's traditional add-on platform or the SDK.

-__Extension__: Synonym for Addon.
+__Extension__: Synonym for Add-on.

-__Jetpack__: A CommonJS-based framework used to power secure Mozilla applications and extensions with Web technologies.
-Not to be confused with the Jetpack Prototype, which is a completely different animal.

-__Add-on SDK__: A toolchain and associated applications used to develop packages.
+__Add-on SDK__: A toolchain and associated applications for developing add-ons.

-__Jetpack Prototype__: A Firefox extension released in May 2009 which explored using Web technologies to enhance the browser (e.g., HTML, CSS and JavaScript), with the goal of allowing anyone who can build a Web site to participate in making the Web a better place to work, communicate and play.
-Not to be confused with Jetpack.
+__Jetpack Prototype__: A Mozilla Labs experiment that predated and inspired the SDK.
+The SDK incorporates many ideas and some code from the prototype.

-__Jetpack Core__: A small, self-contained set of low-level modules that forms the base functionality for the Add-on SDK.
+__Jetpack Core__: A small, self-contained set of low-level modules that forms the base functionality for the SDK.
 The Core can be "bootstrapped" into any Mozilla application or extension.

 __Globals__: The set of global variables and objects provided